 Notes:

-1. Tuition includes lunch in the MEA cafeteria for Village students during school days.
+- Tuition includes lunch in the MEA cafeteria for village and dorm students during school days.

-3. Registration fee includes student accident insurance, club and class dues, library fees, campus ministries, yearbook, student activities fees, technology, campus ministries, laundry (for dorm students), Chromebook rental, teacher supplies, and other miscellaneous fees.
+- Registration fee includes student accident insurance, club and class dues, library fees, campus ministries, yearbook, student activities fees, technology, laundry (for dorm students), Chromebook rental, classroom supplies, and other miscellaneous fees.
 International Students may have other applicable fees.
 The full registration fee is required of all registrants, regardless of enrollment date, and is non-refundable.

 All Activities listed are optional and costs are estimated.